By Michael Erman and Ben Berkowitz

 In Berkshire's annual report, Buffett said he is on the lookout for possible acquisitions -- making references to going big-game hunting with an elephant gun.

 The company had amassed a cash pile of about $38 billion by the end of last year.
-When Goldman Sachs
+When Goldman Sachs <GS.N> buys preferred shares back from Berkshire, the insurance company will pick up an additional $5.5 billion.

 "Lubrizol changes his acquisition profile by zero," said Glenn Tongue, managing partner who helps manage around $200 million at T2 Partners.